Florida · BV Treatment

 Is BV an STI?

 No — bacterial vaginosis is not classified as a sexually transmitted infection.
 However, BV is more common in sexually active women and can be triggered by new sexual partners.
 It's caused by an imbalance of naturally occurring vaginal bacteria, not by a specific pathogen.
-Our Florida providers can help distinguish BV from STIs during your intake.
+Our Florida clinicians can help distinguish BV from STIs during your intake.

 Can I get BV treatment online in Florida?